Myanmar civil war (2021–present)

-October and November 2023 saw a series of concurrent anti-SAC offensives, including Operation 1111 besieging the state capital of Loikaw and renewed conflict by anti-SAC forces in northern Rakhine and Chin states.
-In Operation 1027, anti-SAC forces seized Laukkai, the capital of Kokang Self-Administered Zone, in January 2024.
-Northern Shan State fighting stopped with the Haigeng ceasefire after the fall of Laukkai.
-But the Rakhine offensive continued in northern Rakhine state with Mrauk U, among others, falling to the Arakan Army in February 2024.
-As of February 2024, thousands of the SAC's soldiers had surrendered without a fight, including six Tatmadaw generals.
-The SAC has used terror tactics against the population, including burnings, beheadings, mutilations, war rape, torching villages, and a massive aerial bombing campaign that has displaced nearly three million people.
+October 2023 saw the beginning of a series of concurrent anti-SAC offensives.
+In Operation 1027, anti-SAC forces seized Laukkai, the capital of Kokang Self-Administered Zone.
+Operation 1111 besieged the state capital of Loikaw.
+Arakan Army (AA) seized Mrauk U, among other towns, in an offensive in northern Rakhine state.
+By February 2024, thousands of the SAC's soldiers had surrendered without a fight, including six Tatmadaw generals.
+The Sit-tat uses terror tactics against the population, including burnings, beheadings, mutilations, war rape, torching villages, and a massive aerial bombing campaign that has displaced nearly three million people.
 The Myanmar Air Force has dropped more bombs per capita than have been dropped in the Russo-Ukrainian war.
-A group of observers write that the SAC's forces remain "formidable and well-equipped", with "external allies and economic resources".
+A group of observers wrote that the Sit-tat's forces remain formidable, with external allies and economic resources.

 In March 2024, anti-SAC forces in southeastern Myanmar captured Demoso and Papun, bringing the number of district-level towns captured by anti-SAC forces to eight.
-The ninth district-level town, Matupi, was captured by Chin resistance in June 2024.
-In late June 2024, the Three Brotherhood Alliance restarted Operation 1027 after claiming that Tatmadaw forces had broken the ceasefire, capturing the tenth district-level town, Kyaukme, by the end of the month.
-On 17 July, two more district-level towns were captured by the Brotherhood Alliance, Thandwe and Mongmit, bringing the number to 12.
-On 3 August, as part of a wider effort by the Three Brotherhood Alliance and other resistance groups, the MNDAA captured Lashio, the largest town in northern Shan State, as well as the headquarters of the SAC's Northeastern Command.
-On 20 December 2024, the Arakan Army claimed to have captured the Tatmadaw's Western Command headquarters in Ann, Rakhine State, marking the second regional command to fall to ethnic rebels in five months.
+In June, Matupi was captured by Chin resistance.
+The Three Brotherhood Alliance then restarted Operation 1027, capturing Kyaukme in June and two more district-level towns in July.
+On 3 August, the MNDAA captured Lashio, the largest town in northern Shan State and headquarters of the Tatmadaw's Northeastern Command.
+On 20 December 2024, the Arakan Army captured the Tatmadaw's Western Command headquarters in Ann, Rakhine State.

 After the deadly 2025 Myanmar earthquake, the NUG declared a two-week pause on offensives, and the SAC announced a ceasefire from 2 April to 22 April, despite continuing airstrikes on rebel groups.
-On 31 July, the SAC announced its dissolution and power was formally transferred to the National Defence and Security Council under the chairmanship of Min Aung Hlaing.
+On 31 July, the SAC announced its dissolution and transferred power to the National Defence and Security Council under the chairmanship of Min Aung Hlaing.
 Continued junta counteroffensives saw success in northern Shan state, retaking the district capital of Kyaukme on 2 October 2025.
+The TNLA withdrew from Mogok and Mongmit due to supply issues and the MNDAA fully withdrew from Lashio under Chinese pressure.
+Fighting has continued variously in all regions and states of Myanmar, including Naypyidaw Union Territory.